-In addition to the scientific requirements of the project, the selection of passive sampling deployment sites is governed by practicalities, which include safety, security, site access and the availability of a responsible community representative to take responsibility for the maintenance of the site.
-Site establishment is ultimately determined by the Authority.
+In addition to the scientific requirements of the project, the selection of passive sampling deployment sites is governed by practicalities, which include safety, security, availability of sites and site access.
+Site establishment is ultimately determined by the Reef Authority.

 4.2.2 Target pesticides in the different passive samplers